wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 concerns is that the construction of continuations is distinct from *handling* of continuations.
 A continuation is handled at the delimiter of a control tag rather than at the invocation site of the control tag.

-SL: point out that a control tag is just a standard Wasm tag as used elsewhere in Wasm (e.g. in the exceptions proposal), though we do make use of the `result` component of tags where other Wasm features (in particular exceptions) may not

-### Typed Continuation Primer
+Control tags are a mild extension of exception tags from exception handling proposal.
+The only difference is that in addition to a payload type, a control tag also declares a return type.

 TODO
 * [x] Introduce the concept of delimited continuations